psanse/CliSAT/README.md

 The instances employed in the tests are inside the *instances* folder in their original format.

-Moreover, a Linux release of **CliSAT** is provided in the *bin* folder, together with  a comparison performance report file *CliSAT.appendix.pdf* (which serves as appendix to the article).
+Windows and Linux releases of **CliSAT** are provided in the *bin* folder, together with  a comparison performance report file *CliSAT.appendix.pdf* (which serves as appendix to the article).